Elizabeth Vargas: Alcoholism

 Vargas's lifelong battle with alcohol stemmed from anxiety rooted in her childhood.
 After her father joined the Vietnam War, she began suffering daily panic attacks.
 She was told early on that she should hide her anxiety to avoid appearing weak, but this only intensified the problem and her addiction to alcohol.
 During a family vacation in 2012, she realized she needed help.
 She sought treatment in Utah, but departed prematurely and eventually relapsed.

 On November 6, 2013, ABC confirmed a New York Daily News story that Vargas was undergoing treatment for alcoholism in Tennessee.
 "I am dealing with addiction," Vargas said.
-Once again, Vargas left rehab too soon but quickly realized it was a mistake.
+Once again, Vargas left the rehabilitation program too soon, but quickly realized it was a mistake.
 Within a week, she returned for treatment for a third time.
 Shortly after coming home, she and husband Marc Cohn divorced.

 On January 24, 2014, Vargas described herself as an alcoholic.
 Over the next few years, she wrote Between Breaths: A Memoir of Panic and Addiction.
 Her book was published by Grand Central Publishing on September 13, 2016, and became an instant New York Times and USA Today best-seller.

 In 2018, NBC News reported that Vargas had been sober since 2014.